smile-health/smile/README.md

 - Explore the SMILE Knowledge Base to maximize your platform's potential;
 - Go over each SMILE Services for in-depth instructions;
 - Stay updated with the latest enhancements in our Changelog.
 - Source code is available upon request under an approved open-source license.
+Point of contact: ketki.bhatia@undp.org and vidia@undp.org

 ## Digital Public Good (DPG)